Some guns have reputations that, for some reason, far outweigh their actual performance in the field.

 Unfortunately, Winchester made a number of modifications to the iconic Model 70 rifle in 1964 to make it cheaper and easier to manufacture.
 Though many changes were made, the primary difference was that rifles produced after 1964 no longer had a Mauser-style "controlled round feed" bolt.

 Look, I get it: people love the Pre-1964 Model 70 and there are a lot of reasons why it's still an awesome rifle.

 Post-2007 Marlin 1895

 However, Remington Arms acquired Marlin Firearms in 2007 and the quality control on their rifles (especially on the Model 1895) noticeably slipped.
 Shooters started complaining of problems with the wood on the stock, unreliable feeding and just generally poor quality work in general.

 Though Remington claims to have fixed their quality control issues, the jury is still out on current production Marlin rifles at this point.
-After all, Remington has had its fair share of problems in recent years with the Remington Model 700 recall and the recent decision by the company to file for bankruptcy.
+Unfortunately, Remington has had its fair share of problems in recent years with the Remington Model 700 recall and the recent decision by the company to file for bankruptcy.

 The rifle is not without a serious flaw, though, which is why it's on this list of overrated guns.

 The most notable problem with the Blaser R93 is the fact there have been multiple cases of the bolt on an R93 unlocking when fired and striking the shooter in the face with disastrous results.

 It's tough to separate fact from fiction with these incidents.